 2011 Asian Pacific American Heritage Month Heroes - KCET

-As part of Union Bank's Heritage Month celebrations, we are proud to sponsor the Local Heroes Awards and to honor various individuals for their positive contributions in the Asian community.
+As part of the Union Bank Heritage Month celebrations, we are proud to sponsor the Local Heroes Awards and to honor various individuals for their positive contributions in the Asian community.

 The honorees will be formally recognized as part of the Eighth Annual Local Heroes Awards, which Union Bank sponsors in conjunction with public television station KCET.
 The station broadcasts video profiles of the honorees throughout its Asian Pacific American Heritage Month programming from May 1 through 31.

 Congratulations to our 2011 Local Heroes of the Year:

 Ruth Tang Ding

 Laguna Niguel, CA

 Ruth Tang Ding is the founder and president of the Orange County Chinese Cultural Club and Pan Pacific Performing Arts, Inc. As a teacher and a philanthropist, Ms. Ding has been a major promoter of the arts and Chinese culture in Orange County for more than 50 years.
 She is a board member of the Opera Pacific, the Asian American Senior Citizens Service Center, and Segerstrom Center for the Arts, where she is also a director.
 Ms. Ding has been honored with many awards, including a Special Commendation for Service to Orange County and Honorary Goodwill Ambassador by former Secretary of State of California March Fong Eu.